Dy-Baby/inject/README.md

 Inject is a raw socket packet crafter and injector.

 ### Supported Protocols
-- IP (Source address, Destination address, TTL)
+- IP
-- ICMP (ICMP Type)
+- ICMP
-- TCP (Source port, Destination port, TCP Flag, Data)
+- TCP
-- UDP (Source port, Destination port, Data)
+- UDP

 ### Installation
 * For installation, go to the project directory and compile with :